Katie Chapman: Charlton Athletic

-July 2004 saw Chapman depart Fulham to sign for Charlton, making her debut in a 1–0 Community Shield win over Arsenal at Broadhall Way.
-She played in The Addicks' 3–0 defeat to Arsenal in the Premier League Cup final in March 2005.
+July 2004 saw Chapman depart Fulham to sign for Charlton Athletic, making her debut in a 1–0 Community Shield win over Arsenal at Broadhall Way.
+She played in the Addicks 3–0 defeat to Arsenal in the Premier League Cup final in March 2005.
 She then missed the conclusion of the 2004–05 season, including Charlton's FA Women's Cup win, with a broken hand sustained on international duty.
-In March 2006 Chapman played in her third successive Premier League Cup final, as Charlton beat Arsenal 2–1.
+In March 2006, Chapman played in her third successive Premier League Cup final, as Charlton beat Arsenal 2–1.

 Arsenal

 Chapman signed for league champions Arsenal in July 2006.
 She marked her Gunners debut with the opening goal in a 3–0 Community Shield win over Everton at Gresty Road.
 In Chapman's first season at the club, Arsenal claimed an unprecedented quadruple, winning the FA Premier League Cup, FA Women's Cup, FA Women's Premier League and the UEFA Women's Cup.
 Arsenal's assistant coach Emma Hayes described Chapman as "a rock that makes everything around her better.
 She was the engine and heartbeat of the successful quadruple-winning team."
 Midway through the 2007–08 season, Chapman's second pregnancy ruled her out of the rest of the campaign.

-During 2008–09 Chapman returned to help Arsenal retain the league title; she also scored the opening goal in the 2009 FA Women's Cup final at Pride Park against Sunderland Ladies, in a game which ended 2–1 to Arsenal.
+During the 2008–09 season, Chapman returned to help Arsenal retain the league title; she also scored the opening goal in the 2009 FA Women's Cup final at Pride Park against Sunderland, in a game which ended 2–1 to Arsenal.
 She had also featured in Arsenal's 5–0 Premier League Cup final win over Doncaster Rovers Belles.